-16 Most Beautiful Islands in the World
+17 Most Beautiful Islands in the World

-2 Bora Bora, French Polynesia
+2. Bora Bora, French Polynesia

 Shaped like a giant sombrero, this lush volcanic island stars in countless South Pacific fantasies.
 The focal point and best asset of this tropical beauty is its ravishing lagoon in technicolor turquoise.
 Fish, turtles, sharks, and rays swim in the clear waters, and tiny islets or motus dot the lagoon.

-3 Palawan, Philippines
+3. Palawan, Philippines

 Accommodation: Where to Stay on Palawan Island

 The Seychelles also feature some of the planet's richest fishing grounds, making this a top destination for anglers.
-Add some spicy Créole cuisine into the mix as well as the plush resorts of Mahé, Praslin, and La Digue, and it's easy to understand the Seychelles' allure.
+Add some spicy Créole cuisine into the mix, as well as the plush resorts of Mahé, Praslin, and La Digue, and it's easy to understand the Seychelles' allure.

-5 Santorini, Greece
+5. Santorini, Greece

-Encircling a sea-filled caldera, spectacular Santorini scores top points for dramatic beauty.
+Encircling a sea-filled caldera, spectacular Santorini scores top points for its dramatic beauty.
 Bleached white villas tumble down volcanic cliffs.
 Blue-domed churches rise against the sparkling sea, and bright sprays of bougainvillea add to the eye-popping palette of color.

-Accommodation: Where to Stay on Santorini
+Accommodation: Where to Stay in Santorini: Best Areas & Hotels

-6 The Cook Islands
+6. The Cook Islands

 Accommodation: Where to Stay in the Cook Islands

-7 Bali, Indonesia
+7. Bali, Indonesia

 - Read More:

-- 14 Top-Rated Tourist Attractions in Bali
+- Top-Rated Tourist Attractions in Croatia

-Diving, snorkeling, fishing, and in some areas, surfing are all fantastic, but sprawling under a palm tree and slipping into the silky warm seas can be equally rewarding.
-With more than 300 islands, it's easy to find the perfect match, from luxurious celebrity hideaways and family-friendly resorts to the sublime Yasawa and Mamanuca group.
+Diving, snorkeling, fishing, and, in some areas, surfing are all popular things to do in Fiji, but sprawling under a palm tree and slipping into the silky warm seas can be equally rewarding.
+With more than 300 islands, it's easy to find the best island for your vacation, from luxurious celebrity hideaways and family-friendly resorts to the sublime Yasawa and Mamanuca group.

 Accommodation: Where to Stay in Fiji

-11 St. Lucia
+11. St. Lucia

 St. Lucia exudes a dark and brooding beauty.
 Unlike other Caribbean islands, its best assets are not necessarily its beaches, though with their golden sands and graceful palms, they are popular with those who visit.
 Rather, the island itself is drenched in topographic drama.
-The towering Pitons, twin volcanic peaks, preside over the luxuriant landscapes, rising more than 700 meters from the sea, and provide a breathtaking backdrop to the stunning scenery.
+The towering Pitons, twin volcanic peaks, preside over the luxuriant landscapes, rising more than 700 meters from the sea, and providing a breathtaking backdrop to the stunning scenery.

-12 Capri, Italy
+12. Capri, Italy

 Accommodation: Where to Stay on Capri